goofwear/np-cli/README.md

 ./gradlew build
 ```

 It'll create a `np-cli.zip` in `build/distributions`.
 Extract it somewhere and open it's `bin` folder.
-Than you can run it with:
+Then you can run it with:

 ```
 ./np-cli <URL>